 The school makes special arrangements for examinations for students with an impairment so that all students are provided with an equal opportunity to demonstrate knowledge and competency for assessment purposes.
-The Program Director must authorize all special examination accommodations.
+The Director of Education must authorize all special examination accommodations.